pzhp/pzhp1.github.io/_posts/2015-10-06-Introduction-on-C++11.md

 };

 Array a(10);
-a[1]; // select non-const version.
-If not const version, conversion to const, then conside const version const Array ca(10);
+a[1]; // overload resolution select non-const version.
+If not const version, conver to const, then choose const version const Array ca(10);
-ca[1]; // select const version.
+ca[1]; // overload resolution select const version.
 If not const version, compile error

 // ref-qualified
 #include <iostream>